 Of course, it’s always best to look at what different banks have to offer and see who has the best deal.
 Don’t commit to a product without at least having a look at what else is out there.

 You can get a basic current account at no monthly cost from most high street banks.
 This should be more than enough for your everyday banking needs.

 You’ll also need to be careful to stay in credit.
 Unless you have a planned overdraft facility, your bank may charge large fees if you withdraw more money than you have in your account.
 It’s always a good idea to read through your bank’s terms and conditions.
 That way, you’ll avoid any nasty surprises.

-If you’re not using one of your bank’s ATM machines, check the machine first.
-Many free ATM machines will state that they are free.
+If you’re not using one of your bank’s ATMs, check the machine first.
+Many ATM machines will state that they are free.
 Similarly, some paid machines will warn you about charges before you can complete the transaction.

 Many banks will charge a non-sterling transaction fee, which can be as high as 2.99% per transaction.
 Some banks will also charge a cash withdrawal fee in addition to the non-sterling transaction fee.

 More importantly, if a foreign ATM asks you which currency it should charge you in, always choose to be charged in the local currency.
 If you don’t, you’ll get an unfavourable exchange rate plus the fees charged by your UK bank.